ThanhdatOris/idle_universe/PROGRESS.md

 3.  **Data Ready** - Logic is implemented, just need UI to show it

 After that, **Option E: Offline Reward Dialog** would be good to improve retention.
+Longer term, **Option H: Flame Engine Integration** will be crucial for polishing the game's visuals.

 ---